 Maintaining Company's Culture Using Predictive Analytics in HR

-Predictive analytics drives organization leaders to make evidence-based, accurate decisions that foster employee growth and productivity.
-Using predictive analytics ethically and effectively, companies can outsource, acquire, and retain the right workforce that aligns with the company's culture.
+Predictive analytics drives HR leaders to make evidence-based decisions that foster employee growth and productivity.
+Using this technology ethically and effectively, companies can outsource, acquire, and retain the right workforce that aligns with the company’s culture.
 A culturally homogeneous workforce can be a game-changer in ensuring a near-perfect working environment.
-In addition, HR-management discussion regarding employees shifts from cost-based to investment-based as they have a long-term overview of what they need.
+Also, HR-management discussion regarding talent acquisition ultimately shifts from cost-based to investment-based as they have a long-term overview of what they need.

 The Other Side